nahinojo/Computer-Science-Notes/Courses/Discrete Mathematics/Week 1/Week 1 Notes.md

 $$((\sim p \wedge q)\vee(\sim p \wedge \sim q))\vee(\sim p \wedge q)\equiv \sim p$$ If the *wrong* sequence of logical equivalences were used to simplify the left-handed expression, it would yield the result $\sim p \wedge q$ (I believe, however the technicality doesn't matter here).
 Notice that the extraneous $q$ can not be removed.

-Again, following the *wrong* sequence of logical equivalences can result in an under-simplified expression
+Again, following the *wrong* sequence of logical equivalences can result in an under-simplified expression.
+Be cautious.
 ## Section 2.2
 ### Definitions and Formulas